magiusdarrigo/dothis/README.md

 # dothis

 **dothis** - a GPT-3 powered shell command generator.
 It translates natural language commands into shell commands.
-Repository originally forked from @shorwood's **gptsh**.
+Project originally inspired by @shorwood's **gptsh**.

 ## • Installation
 Install node and npm if you don't have it already: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm